Motorcycle sport: Trials

-Known in the US as Observed Trials, it is not racing, but a sport nevertheless.
-Trials is a test of skill on a motorcycle whereby the rider attempts to traverse an observed section without placing a foot on the ground (and traditionally, although not always, without ceasing forward motion).
-The winner is the rider with the least penalty points.
+Motorcycle trials, also known as observed trials and often shortened to trial or trials, are tests of skill whereby riders attempt to traverse an observed section without placing a foot on the ground (and traditionally, although not always, without ceasing forward motion).
+Though most trials are done outdoors on natural terrain, some are held in stadiums with artificially constructed courses.

 Time and observation

 Time and observation trials are trials with a time limit.
-The person who completes the route the quickest sets the "standard time".
-All other competitors must finish within a certain amount of time of the standard time to be counted as a finisher (they received penalty points for every minute after the quickest finisher).
-This is combined with the penalty points accrued from the observed sections to arrive at a winner, who is not always the quickest rider or the rider who lost the less marks on observation but the rider who balanced these competing demands the best.
-One of the most famous time and observation trials is the "Scott" trial held annually in North Yorkshire.
+The first person who completes the route sets the "standard time"; all other competitors must finish within a certain period after that time to be counted as a finisher, receiving penalty points for every minute they are behind.
+This is combined with the penalty points accrued from the observed sections to determine the winner.
+One of the most famous time and observation trials is the Scott Trial held annually in North Yorkshire.

-Indoor trials

-Indoor trials held in stadiums (not necessarily with a roof) which by their very nature use human-made artificial sections in contrast to outdoor trials which rely heavily on the natural terrain.

 Long distance trials

-Long Distance Trials (often shortened to 'LDT') in the UK are events for road-registered motorcycles.
-A course of typically 80 to 120 miles is plotted by the organiser, taking in roads, lanes and Byways Open to All Traffic (known as BOATs).
-The event is not a race and riders are required to follow the course by using a RoadBook compiled by the organiser.
+In the UK, Long Distance Trials (often shortened to LDT) are non-race events for road-registered motorcycles.
+A course of typically 80 to 120 miles is plotted by the organizer, taking in roads, lanes and Byways Open to All Traffic (known as BOATs).
+Riders are required to follow the course using a roadbook compiled by the organizer.

-Motorcycle Gymkhana

-Similar to car Autocross, Motorcycle Gymkhana is a motorcycle time trial sport round cones on a paved area.
-The winner is the competitor who completes the course in the shortest time.
-Time penalties are incurred by putting a foot down, hitting a cone, or going outside the designated area.

-Motoball (Motorcycle Polo)
+Motoball

-Similar to football, but all players (except goalkeepers) are riding motorcycles, and the ball is much bigger.
-Motorcycle Polo first began as an officially organized sport in the mid-1930s.
-In France, there are organized motoball competitions, and the sport was included in the inaugural Goodwill Games.
+Motoball, or motorcycle polo, is a sport where 4 players on each team ride motorcycles to pitch a large ball into a net, which is guarded by a goalkeeper on foot.
+It is similar to association football and polo.